TheoRoudilValentin/TheoRoudilValentin.github.io/_pages/about.md

 I am a PhD candidate at [CREST](https://crest.science/), [ENSAE Paris](https://www.ensae.fr/en/), [Institut Polytechnique de Paris](https://www.ip-paris.fr/en) under the supervision of [Pierre Boyer](https://pierrecboyer.com/) and [Michael Visser](https://faculty.crest.fr/mvisser/) since September 2022.

-My interest lies mainly in Public Economics, especially in Firms' taxation, tax evasion and consent.
-Within Public Economics, I am also interested in how economic agents make their decisions with respect to taxes.
+My interest lies mainly in **Public Economics**.
+More precisely in
+* corporate taxation
+* the understanding of the tax schedule from economic agents
+* the fairness of such tax schedules

 <!-- Secondarily, in studying robust and generalized econometric techniques such as partial identification or non-parametric econometrics, in order to apply them in my research.
 Additionally, I am curious about the Theory of the Firm and the way one can model production functions. -->